pluie-org/docker-images/pluie/alpine-mysql/README.md

 ```
 mysql -h ipmysqlcontainer -udev -pmysql
 ```
-or if you want use mysql client of the container :
+or if you want use the mysql client of the container :
 ```
 docker exec -it mysql "mysql -h ipmysqlcontainer -udev -pmysql"
 ```

 ## Link container

-to link this container to another, use the default docker behaviore :
+to link this container to another, use the default docker behavior :
 ```
 docker run --name mycontainer --link mysql:db ...
 ```